Otagera/fxql-backend/README.md

 ## Description

 An application made with [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+The URL for the application [link](https://fxql-backend-w8pi.onrender.com)

 ## Documentation

-The documentation for this project is auth generated using swagger to be accessed at ```{url}/api```
+The documentation for this project is auth generated using swagger to be accessed at [docs](https://fxql-backend-w8pi.onrender.com/api)

 ## Installation